genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 A GenevaERS view definition describes a data transformation.
 It is analogous to a program or a query.
 Views are the basic units of work that are performed by the Performance Engine.
 A view describes input files, processing specifications and output files.
 Views are prepared in the GenevaERS Workbench.

 Views are often grouped together into view folders for ease of maintenance.
 View folders can be named for a particular developer or function.
 Security can be applied to view folders to prevent unauthorized access.
 Groups of views can be executed at one time.
 This is sometimes referred to as a pass.
+See [Create View Folders](./MetaData/CreateViewFolder.md) and [Manage Views](./MetaData/ManageViews.md) for more details.

 Views define the following: